Nitrokey/opcard-rs/README.md

 - libpcsclite
 - nettle
 - pkg-config
+- Rust toolchain

 To run the tests, you also need these tools:
 - gnupg
 - scdaemon
 - vsmartcard (vpcd)

-See the [CI Dockerfile](./ci/Dockerfile) for all steps to set up the build environment on Debian-based distributions.
+See the [CI Dockerfile](./ci/Dockerfile) for all steps to set up the development environment on Debian-based distributions.

+For a complete usb token firmware implementation including Opcard for OpenPGP support, see the [Nitrokey 3 firmware repository](https://github.com/Nitrokey/nitrokey-3-firmware).

 ## Minimum Supported Rust Version (MSRV)

 The minimum supported Rust version (MSRV) for this crate is the most recent stable Rust release.
 Older versions may or may not work.
-Rust versions older than 1.63.0 cannot be used to build this crate.
+Rust versions older than 1.66.0 cannot be used to build this crate.

 ## Bug reports